scerioli/Global-Preferences-Survey/ReproduceArticle.md

 - **WEF Global Gender Gap:** WEF Global Gender Gap Index Taken from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/).
 For countries where data were missing, data was added from the World Economic Forum Global Gender Gap Report 2006.
 We modified some of the country names directly on the csv file, that is why we provide this as an input file.

 - **Ratio of female and male labour force participation:** Average International Labour Organization estimates from 2003 to 2012 taken from the World Bank database (http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS).
 Values were inverted to create an index of equality.
-We took the years the avarage for the period between 2004 and 2013.
+We took the average for the period between 2004 and 2013.

 ### About Missing Data

 #### Main issue

-During the reproduction of the article, we found that the authors didn't write in ditails how they handled missing data in the indicators.
+During the reproduction of the article, we found that the authors didn't write in details how they handled missing data in the indicators.

 They mention on page 14 of the Supplementary Material, that (quoting): "For countries where data were missing data were added from the World Economic Forum Global Gender Gap Report 2006 (http://www3.weforum.org/docs/WEF_GenderGap_Report_2006.pdf)."